arnold-c/CSDNoise/manuscript/manuscript.typ

 For many diseases, effective and affordable vaccines have played a substantial role in reducing this burden, averting 154 million deaths since the introduction of the Expanded Programme on Immunization in 1974 @shattockContributionVaccinationImproved2024.
 As burden decreases with increasing control, dynamics may shift from predictable annual incidence to increasingly variable and episodic dynamics @grahamMeaslesCanonicalPath2019.
 Many populations that have achieved apparent control suffer from large-scale resurgent outbreaks due to the build up of susceptibles in the absence of persistent transmission @parumsReviewResurgenceMeasles2024 @masreshaProgressMeaslesElimination2023 @minettiLessonsChallengesMeasles2013.
-While rapid detection and response has the potential to minimize the impact of these outbreaks @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @azmanUrbanCholeraTransmission2012 @dergiadesEffectivenessGovernmentPolicies2022, early warning systems that can trigger preemptive action prior to outbreaks would have a greater potential for effectiveness.
+While rapid detection and response has the potential to minimize the impact of these outbreaks @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @azmanUrbanCholeraTransmission2012 @dergiadesEffectivenessGovernmentPolicies2022, early warning systems that can trigger preemptive action prior to outbreaks would necessarily avert more cases.

 Infectious disease surveillance systems are crucial for detecting outbreaks @murrayInfectiousDiseaseSurveillance2016 @DiseaseSurveillance, and could be leveraged to anticipate the risk of outbreaks @brettAnticipatingEpidemicTransitions2018 @brettAnticipatingEmergenceInfectious2017 @drakeStatisticsEpidemicTransitions2019.
 Outbreak detection and response systems are reactive in nature; cases are collated, counted, and if a pre-determined threshold is met or breached, an action is undertaken (e.g., preliminary investigation, or reactive vaccination campaign) @worldhealthorganizationOperationalThresholds2014 @worldhealthorganizationMeaslesOutbreakGuide2022.
-However, due to the exponential trajectory of incidence in the early stages of an outbreak, the reactive nature necessarily results in excess infections that cannot be prevented @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @azmanUrbanCholeraTransmission2012.
+However, due to the exponential trajectory of incidence in the early stages of an outbreak, the reactive nature necessarily results in excess infections between detection and action that cannot be prevented @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @azmanUrbanCholeraTransmission2012.
-To limit the burden of disease, ideally, epidemiologists could utilize the output of a surveillance system (e.g., the trend in cases of a pathogen) to predict the risk of a future outbreak, triggering a _proactive_ action, such as a preventative vaccination campaign.
+Early warning systems that can trigger preemptive action based on empirical patterns in surveillance data could avert these excess cases; though preemptive systems run the risk of over-sensitivity triggering expensive prevention efforts with small realized gains.

 The risk of an outbreak can be quantified in terms of the effective reproduction number, $R_"E"$, defined as the expected number of secondary cases due to each infectious individual @vynnyckyIntroductionInfectiousDisease2010a.
-$R_"E" = 1$ represents a "critical transition", below which epidemics should not spread, and above which outbreaks should propagate.
+$R_"E" = 1$ represents a "critical transition" (or "tipping point"), below which epidemics should not spread, and above which outbreaks should propagate.
 There has been growing interest, in many fields, to identify and develop early warning signals (EWS) that are predictive of the approach to such critical transitions in dynamical systems @schefferEarlywarningSignalsCritical2009 @schefferForeseeingTippingPoints2010 @dakosSlowingEarlyWarning2008 @drakeEarlyWarningSignals2010 @boettigerQuantifyingLimitsDetection2012.
 The appeal of an alert system based upon EWS metrics is that they are model-free, only requiring the calculation of summary statistics of a time series.
-Prior work has demonstrated that for infectious disease systems, computing EWS metrics on the progression of population susceptibility may be most predictive @drakeStatisticsEpidemicTransitions2019, but collecting this information is often intractable, and utilizing either the incidence or prevalence data has provided similarly useful predictions @drakeStatisticsEpidemicTransitions2019 @brettAnticipatingEpidemicTransitions2018 @southallProspectsDetectingEarly2020.
+Prior work has demonstrated that for infectious disease systems, computing EWS metrics on the size (or proportion) of the susceptible population may be most predictive @drakeStatisticsEpidemicTransitions2019, but collecting this information is often intractable.
+EWS metrics based on incidence or prevalence data, which are more commonly available in surveillance systems, can be predictive of critical transitions @drakeStatisticsEpidemicTransitions2019 @brettAnticipatingEpidemicTransitions2018 @southallProspectsDetectingEarly2020.
-If an EWS is predictive, critical slowing down theory suggests that the EWS values will change as a transition is approached, such as an increase in the variance.
+If an EWS is predictive, critical slowing down theory suggests that the EWS values will change as a transition is approached.
 Prior work has demonstrated that EWS metrics are theoretically correlated with a critical transition for infectious disease systems, under emergent and extinction conditions @oreganTheoryEarlyWarning2013 @drakeStatisticsEpidemicTransitions2019 @brettAnticipatingEmergenceInfectious2017 @brettAnticipatingEpidemicTransitions2018 @southallProspectsDetectingEarly2020 @drakeMonitoringPathElimination2017.

 While identifying EWS that are correlated with a transition is an important first step, systems to preempt outbreaks also require a discrete decision threshold to trigger preventive action (e.g., vaccination) @southallEarlyWarningSignals2021 @dablanderOverlappingTimescalesObscure2022.
+This discrete decision must balance consequences of being overly sensitive i.e., the cost of over-reaction in the absence of a transition, against those relating to being overly specific, i.e., under- or late reactions in the presence of a transition.
 To address this, various threshold-based and statistical learning based approaches have been developed @southallHowEarlyCan2022 @drakeEarlyWarningSignals2010 @brettDynamicalFootprintsEnable2020 @clementsIncludingTraitbasedEarly2016 @obrienEarlyWarningSignal2021.
 For these, a distribution of the EWS metric is quantified during a non-outbreak regime and a decision threshold is triggered when the EWS metrics at time $t$ exceeds some quantile or derived statistic of this distribution; often the mean plus 2 times the standard deviation.
 Prior work has shown that a single exceedance is often too sensitive and requiring multiple consecutive flags to trigger an alert improves the accuracy in a 'noisy' system by reducing the false positive rate @southallHowEarlyCan2022 @clementsBodySizeShifts2017 @clementsEarlyWarningSignals2019.

 Until now, the relatively nascent topic of EWS for outbreak detection has only explored imperfect surveillance in the setting of under-reporting and temporal aggregation of case data @brettAnticipatingEpidemicTransitions2018 @brettDetectingCriticalSlowing2020.
-Our goal is to characterize the performance of EWS metrics for outbreak detection in a surveillance system with diagnostic uncertainty due to co-circulating pathogens and imperfect diagnostic tests, i.e., non-target disease that may be misdiagnosed as the target disease.
+In this paper we characterize the performance of EWS metrics for outbreak detection in a surveillance system with diagnostic uncertainty due to co-circulating pathogens and imperfect diagnostic tests, i.e., non-target disease that may be misdiagnosed as the target disease.
 For diseases with non-specific symptoms, e.g., measles and rubella that often co-circulate and have similar clinical presentation @masreshaTrackingMeaslesRubella2024 @worldhealthorganizationMeaslesOutbreakGuide2022, an imperfect diagnostic test will result in false positive and negative cases.
 In this paper we show the conditions under which diagnostic uncertainty overwhelms the time series used to calculate EWS summary statistics, limiting the ability to predict epidemic transitions.